How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).

 You can include other sources outside of those above to demonstrate the risks and benefits of the medicinal product.

-You don’t need to submit routine PBRERs if your medicinal product falls under some articles in the European Commission’s directive (2001/83/EC), unless there’s a specific condition in your MA or it’s indicated in the EURD list.
+You do not need to submit routine PBRERs if your medicinal product falls under some articles in the European Commission’s directive (2001/83/EC), unless there’s a specific condition in your MA or it’s indicated in the EURD list.
 These are:

 - article 10.1 generic (previously article 10.1 a ii)